androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-devops-and-the-devolution-from-developer-to-engineer.md

   layout="responsive">
 </amp-img>

-As an engineerm you should be able to work across the full application lifecycle, including (but not limited to) development, testing, deployment and infrastructure, even sometimes quality assurance and infosec.
+As an engineer, you should be able to work across the full application lifecycle, including (but not limited to) development, testing, deployment and infrastructure, even sometimes quality assurance and infosec.
 If you make as much of the process  automated as possible, it prevents leaving an individual holding all the knowledge, and also helps prevents bottlenecks between teams waiting on other teams.

 Theres a wide school of though online that its the next evolution of software engineers.